Here’s how to add and remove clefs using the Soundslice editor.

 Setting an initial clef

-When you add a track, you can specify the track’s initial clef in the “Add track” screen.
+When you add an instrument, you can specify the instrument’s initial clef in the “Add instrument” screen.

 Changing a clef at a barline

 The easiest way to change a clef is to click the time signature directly in your notation.

 This will bring up the “Set clef” screen.
 Just click one of the clefs to make the change: